Shopify vs. WooCommerce – Which Platform To Use For Your Online Store?

 In the initial stages, both WooCommerce and Shopify offer similar advantages.
 But as the business scales-up, things get more demanding.
 In the context of this section, the need comes down to the development of custom integrations.

-This is where custom integrations come in.
+This is where custom integrations and solutions come in.

 How do the two platforms adapt to this growing need of the business?